Hospital-Security-Group-Work/Hospital-security-system/README.md

 **Database Design:**
 - Created `login_audit` table to store all login attempts with username, timestamp, status, and IP address
+  //status will be having SUCCESS or FAILED attempt
 - Created `security_alerts` table to store security alerts with detailed information

 **Technical Implementation:**